aims-ks/s3datasetsource_DEPRECATED/AIMS_README.md

     $ docker-compose up --force-recreate --build
     ```

-4. Verify and connect to the running docker instance for debugging
+5. Verify and connect to the running docker instance for debugging

     You can connect to the Docker container to verify what was done.

     Connect to the docker image
     ```
     $ docker ps
-    $ docker exec -it <DOCKER CONTAINER ID> bash
+    $ docker exec -it thredds bash
     ```

     Enable colours with ls and create "ll" alias